trkin/dev.trk.in.rs/_posts/2023-01-11-install-ruby-using-brew-rbenv.md

 ---

+# Sudo commands

-## First steps on new Ubuntu machine
+First steps on new Ubuntu machine.
+This commands are for amins with sudo priviledges

 ```
 # git is used to code collaboration
 sudo apt install -y git curl

 # necessary if you want to commit to any project
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"

 # nice editor
 sudo apt install vim
 # if you want to change default editor from nano to something else
 sudo update-alternatives --config editor

 # enable ssh to localhost
 sudo apt install openssh-server
 # generate ~/ssh/id_rsa and ~/ssh/id_rsa.pub to add to